corrze/CorrBot/README.md

 Name: bitsandbytes | Version: 0.46.1 | Summary: k-bit optimizers and matrix multiplication routines.

-# 1. Make sure your computer can run the fine tuning.
+# 1. Make sure your computer can run the fine tuning

 If not then I recommend using Google Collab in order to get computing power.
 I am using an NVIDIA RTX 3090 as it has enough VRAM to fine-tune a larger model.
 I recommend having at least 16 Gbs of VRAM.
 I am using an 8 Billion parameter model and it uses 13 Gbs of VRAM usually.
 However when I trained on a larger dataset it used up to 23 Gbs so be aware about this fact when you are training it locally.